Scaling GR(1) Synthesis via a Compositional Framework for LTL Discrete Event Control: Compositional Synthesis

 \begin{definition}[Synthesis tuple] A \textit{synthesis tuple} is tuple $(\mathcal{M}, \mathcal{C}, \mu)$, where $\mathcal{M}$ is a set of deterministic LTSs modelling a modular plant, $\mathcal{C}$ is a set of LTSs modelling safe controllers, and $\mu$ is a set of events in the alphabet of $\mathcal{M}$. \end{definition}

 When solving a control problem $\mathcal{E} = \langle \mathcal{M}, \Sigma_c, \varphi \rangle$, the algorithm starts with a synthesis tuple of the following form: $(\mathcal{M}, \emptyset, \emptyset)$.
 The algorithm will iteratively reduce the size of $\mathcal{M}$ while populating $\mathcal{C}$ and $\mu$.
 Each intermediate step will yield a synthesis tuple that preserves the control problem to be solved.
 To formalize this notion of preservation we define the set of controllers that are a solution to a synthesis tuple.
 This set of controllers will serve as an invariant.
+We extend the definition of \textit{composition operator} with respect to the set $\mu$ ($||_{\mu})$ in the appendix (see \ref{def:compOperatorMu}).

 \begin{definition}[Controllers of a Synthesis Tuple] Let $T = (\mathcal{M}, \mathcal{C}, \mu)$ be a synthesis tuple with $\mathcal{C} = \{C_1, \ldots, C_n\}$, $\Sigma_c \subseteq \Sigma$ a controllable alphabet, and $\varphi$ an LTL formula.
-We define the controllers of a synthesis tuple as $Cont_{\Sigma_c, \varphi}(T) = \{ \mathcal{C}_{M} || C_1 || \ldots || C_n \cdot \mathcal{C}_M \mbox{ is a solution to } \mathcal{E} \} $ where $\mathcal{E} = \langle \mathcal{M}, \Sigma_c, \square \Diamond \bigwedge_{l \in \mu} \neg l \!\!\! \implies \!\!\! \varphi \rangle$.
+We define the controllers of a synthesis tuple as $Cont_{\Sigma_c, \varphi}(T) = \{ \mathcal{C}_{M} ||_{\mu} C_1 ||_{\mu} \ldots ||_{\mu} C_n \cdot \mathcal{C}_M \mbox{ is a solution to } \mathcal{E} \} $ where $\mathcal{E} = \langle \mathcal{M}, \Sigma_c, \square \Diamond \bigwedge_{l \in \mu} \neg l \!\!\! \implies \!\!\! \varphi \rangle$.

 \end{definition}

 \begin{remark} Given the synthesis tuple $T = (\mathcal{M}, \emptyset, \emptyset)$ then the controllers in $Cont_{\Sigma_c, \varphi}(T)$ are the same as those for the control problem $\mathcal{E} = \langle \mathcal{M}, \Sigma_c, \varphi \rangle$. \end{remark}